utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/conditional-data-selection.md

 "101304"
 ```

-## Checking if a field contains a value
+## Checking if a field has a specific value

 FQL can check if your query results have a specific key/value pair and return `true` or `false`.
 The example below checks the first item in the `payments` array for the key/value pair `"description": "recurring"`.